Caro Emerald at the Royal Festival Hall

 Photos: Filippo L’Astorina

-For further information about Caro Emerald and future events visit here.
+For further information and future events visit Caro Emerald’s website here.

 Watch the video for Liquid Lunch here: